 Font and Colors

 The font used in the latest logo belongs to the grotesque class.
-It has no serifs: the free ends are at right angles.
-Due to the slight inclination of the horizontal strokes, the inscription appears slightly concave inward.
+It has no serifs, and the free ends are at right angles.
+The horizontal strokes are slightly inclined, making the inscription appear slightly concave inward.

 Baskerville Old Serial Heavy, published by SoftMaker, is part of the Baskerville font family, known for its strong sense of tradition and history.
-Using such a font in the Clippers’ old wordmark could have been aimed at invoking a sense of heritage and timelessness, qualities often appreciated in sports franchises that wish to highlight their longstanding presence and history within the league.
+Using such a font in the Clippers’ old wordmark could have been intended to evoke a sense of heritage and timelessness, qualities often appreciated by sports franchises seeking to highlight their longstanding presence and history within the league.

 The color palette includes blue, red, and white colors inherited from the Buffalo Braves.
-They are complemented by a black color, which adds modernity to the emblem.
+They are complemented by black, which adds a modern touch to the emblem.

 FAQ